Polish American Librarians Association

 In the event of dissolution of the Association, the Officers of the Association, with the approval of general membership, shall after paying or making provisions for the payment of all liabilities of the Association, dispose of all the assets of the Association exclusively for the purpose of the Association, in such a manner or to such organization or organizations organized and operated exclusively for professional, charitable, cultural or scientific purposes as shall at the time qualify as a tax exempt organization under the Internal Revenue Code of 1954, or the corresponding provision of any future United States Internal Revenue Law.

-SECTION 1.
-The conduct of all meetings shall be governed by Robert’s Rules of Order, Revised. http://www.constitution.org/
+The conduct of all meetings shall be governed by Robert’s Rules of Order, Revised.

-SECTION 1.
-This document shall become effective when adopted by a two-thirds (2/3) vote of the voting members.
+This document shall become effective when approved by a two-thirds (2/3) vote of the members present at the annual meeting.

 Revised October 23, 2011